Ahessick/Indopro/README.md

 # DesertAdventure
-* OOP graphical game with keyboard and mouse listeners
+* OOP graphical game with keyboard and mouse listeners, similar to Adventure Island or Super Mario